joncoded/cardcase/README.md

 # cardCase

-* a template for displaying API-derived data in the form of cards
+* a react library for displaying API-derived data in the form of "cards"
 * this project was bootstrapped with [create-react-app](https://github.com/facebook/create-react-app)

 ## startup